Albert0i/mern_stack_course_part_1/fronttest/README.md

 ## VII.
 [Optimistic Updates](https://async-transformresponse--rtk-query-docs.netlify.app/concepts/optimistic-updates/)
-When you wish to perform an update to cache data immediately after a mutation is triggered, you can apply an optimistic update.
+When you wish to perform an update to cache data immediately after a `mutation` is triggered, you can apply an `optimistic update`.
 This can be a useful pattern for when you want to give the user the impression that their changes are immediate, even while the mutation request is still in flight.

 ## VIII.
 Pessimistic Updates